 When parents were asked the #1 reason for purchasing them prepackaged: convenience.

-- In a medium bowl, add oatmeal, coconut flakes, flax seed, mini chocolate chips and raisins.
+- In a medium bowl, mix the oats, coconut flakes, flax seed, mini chocolate chips, and raisins.

-- In a small bowl, whisk peanut butter, honey and vanilla.
+- In a small bowl, whisk together the peanut butter, honey, and vanilla.

-- Pour wet mix into dry bowl until thoroughly incorporated.
-Let chill in the refrigerator for half an hour.
-Once chilled, roll into balls and enjoy!
-Store in an airtight container and keep refrigerated for up to 1 week.
+- Pour the peanut butter mix into the oat mix, until thoroughly incorporated.
+Let it chill in the refrigerator for half an hour.
+Once chilled, roll it into balls.
+Store in an airtight container or lunchbox, and keep refrigerated for up to 1 week.

 Of course, her photo sold me immediately too!
-Kids LOVE bite sized things, and they were a huge hit!
+Kids LOVE bite-size things, and they were a huge hit!
 You can double the recipe and freeze some.
-I put some in the lunch box and they are ready to eat by snack time.
+I put some in the lunch box, and they are ready to eat by snack time.